John Cunningham Knowles

-John Cunningham Knowles, MBE, ED (October 15, 1894 - August 31, 1977) was a political figure in Saskatchewan.
-He represented Wilkie in the Legislative Assembly of Saskatchewan from 1938 to 1944 as a Liberal.
+John Cunningham Knowles (October 15, 1894 – August 31, 1977) was a Canadian farmer and political figure in Saskatchewan.
+He represented Wilkie in the Legislative Assembly of Saskatchewan from 1938 to 1944 as a member of the Liberal Party.

-He was born in Severn Bridge, Ontario, the son of Robert Knowles and Mary Elizabeth Cunningham, and educated in Ufford and at Northern Business College in Owen Sound.
-Knowles served overseas in France and Flanders during World War I. After the war, he came west and settled on a farm in Unity.
-Knowles was on the municipal council for Unity and served on the board of directors of the Saskatchewan School Trustees Association and of the Saskatchewan Association of Rural Municipalities.
-In 1927, he married Inez Viola Mead.
-He also served in the Canadian Army during World War II.
-In 1946, Knowles was appointed as a Member of the Order of the British Empire for his military service.
-After he returned from the Second World War, he managed a real estate company in Regina, retiring in 1965.
+Knowles was born in Severn Bridge, Ontario, the son of Robert Knowles and Mary Elizabeth Cunningham.
+He was educated at Ufford and at the Northern Business College in Owen Sound.
+During the First World War he served overseas in France and Flanders.
+After the war he moved west and took up farming near Unity, where he sat on the municipal council and on the boards of the Saskatchewan School Trustees Association and the Saskatchewan Association of Rural Municipalities.
+He married Inez Viola Mead in 1927.

+Knowles was first elected to the legislature in the 1938 general election, succeeding the retiring Liberal member John Jardine in Wilkie.
+He was defeated in the 1944 general election, when the Co-operative Commonwealth Federation under Tommy Douglas came to power across the province and the seat passed to the CCF candidate Hans Ove Hansen.

+Knowles also served in the Canadian Army during the Second World War, and in 1946 he was appointed a Member of the Order of the British Empire for his military service.
+After the war he managed a real estate firm in Regina until he retired in 1965.
+He died on August 31, 1977.